CamSoper/Inferno/README.md

 A tool I made for gathering telemetry.
 It polls the local instance of Inferno.Api and outputs temperature readings in a CSV format.
 I run it as a background task, piping the output to a file for later analysis in Excel.

 ## Hardware

+The grill itself is a Traeger Junior Elite 20.
+The custom hardware is comprised of a Raspberry Pi 3, some relays for controlling the 110V circuits, a 20x4 LCD display, a MCP3008 analog to digital converter.

 ![Raspberry Pi and components](Hardware/Images/Inferno_bb.png)